tigrisdata/tigris-os-docs/docs/sdks/fly/index.md

-# Object Storage
+# Bucket Management with Flyctl

-Tigris is a globally distributed S3-compatible object storage service that stores data as objects within buckets.
-An object is a file and any metadata that describes the file.
-A bucket is a container for objects.
+Tigris is a globally distributed S3-compatible object storage service natively integrated with [Fly.io](https://fly.io/).
+Tigris runs on [Fly.io](https://fly.io/) hardware and is fully integrated with flyctl.

-To store your data in Tigris, you first create a bucket and specify a bucket name.
-Then, you upload your data to that bucket as objects in Tigris.
-Each object has a key, which is the unique identifier for the object within the bucket.
-Buckets are global, and Tigris automatically stores the data close to your users.
-If your users move to a different region, the data moves with them.

-Buckets and the objects in them are private and can be accessed only via access keys that you explicitly grant access permissions to.

 ## Getting Started

-### 1. Signup for early access

 To use Tigris you need a [Fly.io](https://fly.io/) account.
 If you don't have one, you can get yourself one [here](https://fly.io/app/sign-up).
 Then [signup for the waitlist](https://hello.tigrisdata.com/forms/early-access/) and we will reach out to you as soon as possible.

+Once your account is activated, you can use the `fly storage` command to create and manage Tigris buckets.

+## Creating and managing a bucket

-### 2. Create a bucket
+### Creating a bucket associated with a Fly app

-Before you can store data in Tigris, you have to create a bucket.

 To create a bucket for one of your Fly apps, run the following command in the directory where your Fly app is located: